 David began his career as an intellectual property litigator at an international intellectual property law firm.
 There, he handled pharmaceutical and biotechnology patent litigation in US district courts, the US Court of Appeals for the Federal Circuit and the US International Trade Commission.

-David also served as chief intellectual property officer for Wyeth.
-There, he was responsible for all of the company’s patent, trademark, copyright and trade secrets matters, including all of its IP litigation matters.
-Additionally, he supervised diligence, counseling, strategy, IP aspects of transactions, and public policy for the corporate and pharmaceutical, consumer, and animal health divisions.
-While managing the department and overseeing all outside counsel activities, he supervised multiple concurrent US and foreign patent and trademark litigations, including Hatch-Waxman and other litigation concerning the company’s blockbuster Effexor® XR, Protonix® and Enbrel® products.
-He also led the effort that resulted in the decision in Wyeth v.
-Kappos, which effected a major change in the way that patent term adjustment is calculated.
-Furthermore, he managed royalty buyouts for a multibillion-dollar biologic product, designed the litigation and settlement strategy for a third-party suit alleging patent infringement by a multibillion-dollar product, and directed a strategic patent portfolio focus that yielded a top ranking on The Wall Street Journal’s patent scorecard for eight consecutive quarters (2007 – 2009).
+David was appointed Vice-President of Intellectual Property and Associate General Counsel at Wyeth in 2002, leading a 140-person department responsible for the company’s patent, trademark, copyright and trade secrets matters, including all of its IP litigation matters.
+David supervised diligence, counseling, strategy, IP aspects of transactions, and public policy for the corporate and pharmaceutical, consumer, and animal health divisions.
+David also managed multiple concurrent US and foreign patent and trademark litigations, including Hatch-Waxman and other litigation concerning the company’s blockbuster Effexor® XR, Protonix® and Enbrel® products.
+He led the effort that resulted in the Federal Circuit’s Wyeth v.
+Kappos decision, while directing a strategic patent portfolio focus that yielded the top ranking on The Wall Street Journal’s patent scorecard for eight consecutive quarters (2007 – 2009).

 After Wyeth’s acquisition in late 2009, and prior to joining the firm, David was a partner in the IP litigation practice of two global law firms.